UPPMAX/programming_formalisms/docs/git/pull.md

 !!! info Content

-    - We will give an overview GitHub
+    - We will give an overview of

       - centralized collaboration